LiyrAstroph/BRAINS/docs/param.rst

   % reconstruction
   NConRecon                   200                         % number of points for continuum reconstruction FlagTrend                   0                           % 0, mean; 1, first-order trend
-  FlagTrendDiff               0                           % 0, no difference; 1, add difference in the long-term trends between continuum and line.
+  FlagTrendDiff               0                           % 0, no difference; 1 or larger, add difference in the long-term trends between continuum and line
+                                                          % the different trend is modelled by a polynomical with the order set by the value of FlagTrendDiff.

   ConConstructFileOut         data/pcon.txt               % output filename for continuum reconstruction

   FlagFixVar                  0                           % 0, not fixed; 1, fix the parameters of variation from continuum data.